MicrosoftDocs/azure-devops-docs/docs/accounts/account-management.md

 and cloud-based load testing.

 #### Connect to your account
-After Team Services creates your account,
+After VSTS creates your account,
 [connect to your account](connect-to-vsts.md) with tools like Xcode, Eclipse, or Visual Studio, and add code to your team project.

-Some clients, like Xcode, Git, and NuGet, require basic credentials (a username and password) for you to access Team Services.
+Some clients, like Xcode, Git, and NuGet, require basic credentials (a username and password) for you to access VSTS.
-To connect these clients to Team Services, create personal access tokens to authenticate your identity.
+To connect these clients to VSTS, create personal access tokens to authenticate your identity.
 Use a credential manager to create, store, and secure your tokens, so you don't have to reenter them every time you push.